What is a zyBook?

 Having authored for major publishers, we've learned many textbooks focus on ensuring instructors adopt, rather than helping students learn.
-Textbooks include all possible topics to satisfy more instructors, leading to bloat.
-Textbooks have lengthy expositions to demonstrate rigor and thoroughness to instructors, which one student said "cause my eyes to glaze over".
-We focus zyBooks on learning, not on convincing instructors to adopt (and we then strive to educate instructors of our approach's benefits).
+So textbooks include all possible topics to satisfy more instructors, leading to bloat.
+Textbooks have lengthy expositions to demonstrate rigor and thoroughness to instructors, which one student said "cause my eyes to glaze over."
+We focus zyBooks on learning, not on convincing instructors to adopt (and we then strive to educate instructors of the benefits of our approach).

 The net result of animations, learning questions, and minimized text is that a zyBook looks very different than a textbook.
-Some instructors say it looks “light” or “is a nice supplement”.
+Some instructors say it looks “light” or “is a nice supplement.”
 That is inaccurate.
 For example, an animation looks at statically seems very light; just a simple figure.
 But when played, a well-designed animation can literally replace 2 pages of text and figures, and lead to better learning as well.
 In short, a zyBook covers the same topics but in a form that improves learning.

 Participation and challenge activities

-A participation activity is typically an animation or learning question, for which a student’s completion is visible to an instructor, and for which any student can get 100% completion just by participating.
+A participation activity (PA) is usually an animation or learning question, for which a student’s completion is visible to an instructor, and for which any student can get 100% completion just by participating.
 An animation’s steps just need to be viewed.
-A learning question just needs to be eventually answered correctly, and answers are available to students.
+A learning question must simply be eventually answered correctly, and answers are available to students.

-Participation activities are NOT homework problems, quizzes, or supplementary to the text.
-They are an integral part of the reading material.
-Many concepts only exist in activities.
+Participation activities are NOT homework problems or quizzes.
+Nor are PAs supplementary to the text.
+PAs are an integral part of the reading material.
+Many concepts only exist in PAs.
 The questions' explanations are key elements, especially for wrong answers that seek to break down misconceptions (a proven-important part of teaching).

-Some instructors want to skip some participation activities.
+Some instructors want students to skip some PAs.
 That is akin to telling a student to skip some sentences in a textbook.
-Such skipping is inappropriate, indicating an instructor's misunderstanding of what those activities represent.
-Your students will have gaps in critical knowledge.
+Skipping will cause students to have gaps in critical knowledge.
 Wanting to skip PAs means an instructor doesn't quite understand what PAs are.

-A challenge activity requires the student to answer correctly, and answers are not provided to the student.
-A CA is akin to traditional homework: Small tasks that give students practice.
+A challenge activity (CA) requires the student to answer correctly, without us giving away the exact answer.
+A CA is comparable to traditional homework: Small tasks that give students practice.
 In education lingo, they are formative assessments.
-CA's give students immediate feedback, aiding the learning.
-Some CA's are algorithmically-generated.
+CAs give immediate feedback, aiding learning.
+Some CAs are algorithmically-generated.
 Some provide solutions if a wrong answer is entered, requiring the student to then answer a different problem.
-Some are “progressions”, algorithmically-generating an easy problem initially, and increasing in difficulty (about 5 levels) after the student gets a level right.
+Some are “progressions,” algorithmically-generating an easy problem initially and increasing in difficulty (usually 3-5 levels) after the student gets a level right.
 We are striving to make more challenge activities to be in progression form.

 Instructors sometimes ask how long activity data is available to them.
 The data is available during the course.
-Afterwards, we'll try to keep the data for at least a year (may require contacting support for access).
+Afterwards, we'll try to keep the data for at least a year (which may require an instructor to contact support for access).
 Of course, instructors can keep any downloaded reports as long as they wish.

 Catalog zyBooks vs. class zyBooks

-A catalog zyBook is a zyBook in our catalog that can be subscribed to for individual learning and that is not associated with any class.
-We have dozens of catalog zyBooks, like “Programming in C++”, “Discrete Math”, or “Introduction to MATLAB”.
+A catalog zyBook is a zyBook in our catalog that can be subscribed to for independent learning and that is not associated with any class.
+We have dozens of catalog zyBooks, like “Programming in C++,” “Discrete Math,” or “Introduction to MATLAB."

 In contrast, the vast majority of our users use class zyBooks.
 A class zyBook is an instantiation of one or more catalog zyBooks for use in a particular class.
-About 1/3rd of class zyBooks combine two or more catalog zyBooks.
-An instructor can reconfigure the chapters/sections to match the class’ syllabus, view student activity data for subscribers to his/her class zyBook, add instructor notes to sections, etc. In contrast, instructors cannot see student activity for catalog zyBooks.
+About one-third of class zyBooks combine two or more catalog zyBooks.
+An instructor can reconfigure the chapters/sections to match the class’ syllabus, view student activity data for subscribers to his/her class zyBook, add instructor notes to sections, etc. (Instructors cannot see student activity for catalog zyBooks).

-An instructor requests a class zyBook using an online request form, typically a few months or weeks before a term (but in a pinch, we can create a class zyBook in a day).
-Each class zyBook gets a unique zyBook code like SpringfieldUnivCS101Fall1999, and a title like “CS 101: Intro to Programming in C++ and MATLAB, Simpson Fall 1999”.
+An instructor requests a class zyBook using an online adoption form, typically a few months or weeks before a term (but in a pinch, we can create a class zyBook in a day).
+Each class zyBook gets a unique zyBook code like SpringfieldUnivCS101Fall1999, and a title like “CS 101: Intro to Programming in C++ and MATLAB, Simpson Fall 1999."
 Students subscribe to a class zyBook having that code, gaining access for that class' term plus a few weeks (low-cost extensions, and saving as pdf, are available for most zyBooks).

-Each new term typically involves another request, a fresh class zyBook, and a new zyBook code; on request, we clone a previous term’s zyBook for the new term.
-We’ll try to keep your previous class zyBooks available to you for at least a year (may require contacting support for access).
+Each new term typically involves another adoption request, a fresh class zyBook, and a new zyBook code.
+If asked, we can clone a previous term’s zyBook for the new term.
+We try to keep class zyBooks available to instructors for at least a year (may require contacting support for access).